-Editor’s Note: this post first appeared in April of 2016.
-But SEO changes fast, so we figured it was time for a refresh on this one.
-We’ve included new tips and information and updated the Blog Post SEO Checklist with all of the latest and greatest thinking on blogging SEO in 2018.
+Editor’s note: SEO changes fast, so it was time for a refresh on this one.
+We’ve included new tips and information, and our blog post SEO checklist has been updated with all of the latest and greatest practices on maximizing blogging SEO.

 Many of our customers tell us that SEO is one of the primary reasons they blog.
 And it’s a great reason—blogging can have a profound impact on your organic rankings and traffic.

-What is SEO for Blogging Anyway?
+What is SEO for Blogging, Anyway?

-“SEO optimization” and “SEO optimized” are terms that get thrown around liberally in the online marketing community.
+“SEO optimization” and “SEO optimized” are terms that get thrown around liberally in the digital marketing community.
 They simply mean that your blog post (the content and the supporting formatting and webpage that content lives on) include a number of things known by the search engine optimization community to help your blog post rank well on Google (and other search engines).